logo

 Every day, millions of data points and new information get entered into Prudential’s databases.
 To make information easier for the system to process, there is a certain format that must be used when entering data.
 So whenever files are created with new data, they must first be sent to a server that checks the validity of each file’s format.

-EAFOnline is an internal web application that allows employees to monitor the status of files they have sent to this server— whether it has been approved, is still pending, or has been denied.
-And though its user base has thousands of Prudential employees, its user interface was underdeveloped—creating many opportunities for improvement.
+EAFOnline is an internal web app that allows employees to monitor the status of files they have sent to this server.
+And though its user base has thousands of Prudential employees, its UI was underdeveloped—creating many opportunities for improvement.

 While interning, I worked with an offshore team in Kiev to rebuild this application, teaching myself Angular.js along the way.